Untitled.png

 Amira is available for in-person sessions in our Tacoma office and offers telehealth sessions for individuals and couples ages 18 and older.
 Her rate is $180/session with an available sliding scale.

-Josh spent the first 20 years of his life in Texas, growing up in Austin before attending Rice University in Houston where he studied English and Philosophy.
-After graduating, Josh spent 7 years in the Bay Area in California, working in the residential program at a high school dedicated to serving young members of historically marginalized communities and from low income families.
+Josh spent the first 20 years of his life in Texas, growing up in Austin before attending Rice University in Houston, where he studied English and Philosophy.
+After graduating, Josh spent 7 years in the Bay Area in California, working in a residential program at a high school dedicated to serving young members of historically marginalized communities.
 In that time, Josh discovered his passion for mental health support as a means of empowering individuals to advocate for themselves and their community.

 Kaden sullivan, msw, lswaic